Lea Michele Rocks Tiny Bikini During Tropical Honeymoon With Zandy Reich

-Lea Michele flaunted her beach ready bikini body on social media this week.
+Lea Michele flaunted her beach-ready bikini body on social media this week.
 The former Glee star showed off her famous figure while on her honeymoon with her new husband, Zandy Reich, over the weekend.

 According to The Daily Mail, Lea Michele is currently in a tropical paradise with white sand beaches, and that means she’s wearing a lot of skimpy bikinis.
-This weekend she posted photos of herself rocking a bright neon orange bathing suit as she showcased all of her assets on Instagram.
+This weekend, she posted photos of herself rocking a bright neon orange bathing suit as she showcased all of her assets on Instagram.

 In the sexy snapshot, Lea is seen standing on the white sand as green foliage is seen behind her.
 The actress wears her orange bikini with pride, as she flaunts her flat tummy and toned abs, her long, lean legs, and her ample cleavage.